teerytko/VO2max/README.md

 | on/off switch | mini push button |  [Adafruit](https://www.adafruit.com/product/1683)| $6 |

 ## Print 3D Parts
 Print out the 3D parts using PLA.
-I used ASA because that's what I had and I was eager to get started.
-I've printed both the 20mm and the 16mm Venturi tubes.
-I found the 20mm had a problem with the threads being super thin and breaking off.
-For now (July 9th, 2023) I recommend against the 20mm.

-*Do not* use supports on anything except the "computer housing".
+This is still a work in progress, but feel free to explore the 3D Test Print directory and print out what you'd like.
+Nothing works well yet (Aug 4th, 2023).

 <br>Test fit all parts and make sure you know where everything goes; that will make the next steps much easier.